Little is known of William Inglis’ early life. Born in Edinburgh in 1764, he joined the Army in 1779 as an ensign, the lowest officer rank.

 Despite mounting casualties, the 57th held their ground.
 A British counter-attack eventually drove the French away, and the battle ended in an indecisive draw.

 The resolve shown by the 57th Regiment at Albuhera was due in part to the leadership of Inglis, who had encouraged his troops throughout.
 The example he set, combined with his men’s bravery, earned them the nickname the ‘Die Hards’, a name that stuck with the regiment despite subsequent amalgamations.

 ‘Nothing could exceed the conduct and gallantry of Colonel Inglis at the head of his regiment.’

 Field Marshal Sir William Beresford, allied commander at the Battle of Albuhera, 1811

 Inglis was so badly wounded that he had to return to Britain to recover.
-It would be two years before he returned to the Peninsula and took command again, but in May 1813 he was promoted to brigadier-general and then major-general.
+It would be two years before he returned to the Peninsula and took command again.
+In May 1813, he was promoted to brigadier-general and then major-general.

-The end of the Peninsular War saw the end of Inglis’ active military career and he retired shortly after.
-Throughout he had shown tremendous leadership, putting himself in harms way to encourage his men, sharing the dangers of combat with them.
+Inglis retired shortly after the end of the Peninsular War.
+Throughout his military career, he had shown tremendous leadership, putting himself in harms way to encourage his men and sharing the dangers of combat with them.

-Inglis also received civilian acclaim; his leadership at Albuhera had been covered in the newspapers, and after the war he was voted thanks by both Houses of Parliament and made a Knight Commander of the Order of the Bath after his return to Britain
+Inglis also received civilian acclaim.
+His leadership at Albuhera had been covered in the newspapers, and after the war he was voted thanks by both Houses of Parliament and made a Knight Commander of the Order of the Bath on his return to Britain.

-Inglis’ son, also called William, also joined the 57th and served with them in the Crimea.
-In 1881 he became a general.
+Inglis’ son, William, also joined the 57th.
+He served with them in the Crimea and became a general in 1881.